Video Self-Stitching Graph Network for Temporal Action Localization: Experiments

-We train the network for 15 epochs with a batch size 32 and learning rate 0.0001.
-In inference, we use the predictions from both Clip O and Clip U. For predictions from Clip U, we shift the boundaries of each detected segments to the beginning of the sequence and down-scale them back to the original scale.
-We follow the practice of \cite{lin2018bsn} to conduct binary classification and then fuse our prediction scores with video-level classification scores from \cite{xiong2016cuhk}.
-In post-processing, we apply soft-NMS \cite{softNMS} to suppress redundant predictions, and keep 100 predictions for final evaluation.
+The training batch size is 32 for both datasets.
+We train 10 epochs at learning rate 0.00005 for THUMOS and 15 epochs at learning rate 0.0001 for ActivityNet.
+We directly predict the 20 action categories for THUMOS; we conduct binary classification and then fuse our prediction scores with video-level classification scores from \cite{xiong2016cuhk} for ActivityNet following \cite{lin2018bsn}.
+In post-processing, we apply soft-NMS~\cite{softNMS} to suppress redundant predictions, keeping 200 predictions for THUMOS and 100 predictions for ActivityNet for final evaluation.